BoredSushiRoll/BoredSushiRoll/README.md

-- Hello there,
+- Hello there!
 I’m @BoredSushiRoll, or Rareș, your friendly neighbourhood licensed Telecom Engineer with a tech stach that looks either impressive or crazy.

   How to reach me :
 -      --------- Email --------- :